WHEN LIFE GIVES YOU LEMONS - YOU GET ALL THEIR HEALTH BENEFITS

 THE JUICE OF A LEMON EACH DAY

 “Vitamin C travels through the body, neutralising any free radicals,” Chevalley Hedge says.
-“Free radicals can interact with the healthy cells of the body, damaging them and their membranes and causing inflammation.”
+“Free radicals can interact with the healthy cells of the body, damaging their membranes and causing inflammation.”

 8. Detoxifies the liver: Lemon water acts as a liver cleanser by assisting in detoxification.
 It purifies and stimulates the liver by encouraging the production of bile, an acid required for digestion.
 Lemon water can also help control excess bile flow, decrease the amount of phlegm produced by the body and assist in dissolving gall stones.